notaudrey/vm/README.md

 title!
 ======

 A simple VM to run a simple language.
-Most of the major design decisions like "OO vs procedural" haven't been decided on yet.
+Designed with a procedural language in mind, so all you get is local/global variables, global functions, probably structures, and maybe some sort of namespacing.